17 of the most surprising band name origins in rock and metal

-Here, for your pleasure, are twenty of our favorite band name origins from that page.
+Here, for your pleasure, are 17 of our favourite band name origins from that page.
 If there’s one we’ve missed that you think needs mentioning, feel free to hit us up via Facebook or Twitter with your suggestion.

 A Wilhelm Scream

-There are two etymologies behind Alice Cooper’s name, both of them great.
-The story the band told in its early days is that Alice Cooper was a spirit they contacted via a Ouija board.
-But in later years, Alice himself has said that they came up with a name that could be someone’s grandmother – which made it a perfectly unorthodox match for a bunch of crossdressing shock rockers.
-We prefer the first story, but hey – with the show he puts on, Alice can give us any explanation he likes.
+There are two etymologies behind Alice Cooper’s name, and both of them are great.
+The story the band told in their early days is that Alice Cooper was a spirit they contacted via a Ouija board.
+But in later years, the frontman himself has said that they came up with a name that could be someone’s grandmother – which made it a perfectly unorthodox match for a bunch of crossdressing shock rockers.
+We prefer the first story, but hey – with the show he puts on, Alice can give any explanation he likes.

 We wish that twenty one pilots’ band name was as positive and inspiring as their lyrics, but no dice.
 The name is a reference to All My Sons, a play by Arthur Miller.
-In it, the main character allows a series of planes to take off even though he knows they contain faulty parts, costing twenty-one pilots their lives.
+In it, the main character allows a series of planes to take off even though he knows they contain faulty parts, costing 21 pilots their lives.
 They’re a death metal band… right?

 Five Iron Frenzy

-The way former bassist Keith Hoerig tells it, a roommate of the band members carried a golf club in self-defence, in case he got attacked (hey, we all have our issues).
-This roommate used to call this “putter mayhem” until guitarist Scott Kerr noticed the club was a five-iron and said, “No, it’s more like a Five-Iron Frenzy.”
+The way former bassist Keith Hoerig tells it, a roommate of the band members carried a golf club in self-defence, in case he got attacked.
+This roommate used to call this ‘putter mayhem’ until guitarist Scott Kerr noticed the club was a five-iron and said, ‘No, it’s more like a Five-Iron Frenzy.’
 And lo, the Christian ska movement was born!

 The Finnish power thrashers’ name has a sinister meaning for anyone from their native Finland.
 In 1960, three teenagers were brutally murdered at Lake Bodom in Espoo, with a fourth badly injured.
 To this day, the murders remain unsolved.
 The case is the most famous unsolved mystery in Finnish history, and inspired the 2016 horror film Lake Bodom (which is, it should be noted, not about the murders).

-Another literary reference, this Florida-based metalcore outfit is named after the race of giant, powerful sandworms referenced throughout Frank Herbert’s sci-fi epic Dune.
-It’s good to know that even brolic hardcore dudes are really just gigantic geeks at heart.
+Another literary reference, this Florida-based metalcore outfit are named after the race of giant, powerful sandworms referenced throughout Frank Herbert’s sci-fi epic Dune.
+It’s good to know that even brolic hardcore dudes are really just gigantic geeks at heart…